smartdevicelink/sdl_evolution/proposals/NNNN-POI-Service-Supported.md

 ```
 The POI service is defined as a service that can provide searched information.
-As the information to be provided, the name, coordinates, address, outline of the place, and telephone number of the searched place are assumed.
+As the information is to be provided, the name, coordinates, address, outline of the place, and telephone number of the searched place are assumed.
 This information matches the parameter of structure `Location Details` defined in the navigation.

 Mobile API (struct):